 Preparing the required certificates

-For TLS setup, the following set of certificates and keys should be placed in the /opt/stronghold/tls directory.
+To configure TLS, you need a set of certificates and keys that must be placed in the /opt/stronghold/tls directory:

 • Raft node certificates.
-In the current scenario, three nodes will be added to the cluster, and the following certificates will be created:
+In this scenario, the cluster will include three nodes, for which the following certificates will be created:

-In this example, we will create a root certificate and a set of self-signed certificates for each node.
+In this example, a root certificate and a set of self-signed certificates for each node will be created.

 mkdir -p /opt/stronghold/tls